jacksonchen/Picture-Project/README.md

-Picture-Lab
+Picture Project
 ===========

-Picture Lab for IB/AP Computer Science.
+Picture CS Project

 <h3>About the project</h3>
 This project is the last lab for computer science, first semester.